 Indagare Adored: Miraval Berkshires, Massachusetts

-The new sister property to Miraval Arizona and Miraval Austin, Miraval Berkshires opened the summer of 2020 in rural Massachusetts to much anticipation.
-With access to the surrounding area’s spectacular New England scenery, Miraval Berkshires is the iconic wellness brand’s first East Coast property, and it offers all of the things that make Miraval such a leader in the health spa sphere: a serene setting; a “life in balance” philosophy that incorporates eating well, exercising, spending time outdoors and simply having fun; an enormous range of (socially distanced) fitness classes and adventure excursions; and a warm and friendly staff.
-With this latest installment, however, visitors can expect to see modern, minimalist design schemes that feel fresh, chic and Scandinavian-inspired—thanks to the New York-based firm Clodagh—as well as a fantastic equestrian program, a golf course, an organic farm and the brand’s largest Life in Balance Spa (where you should not miss the Thai-inspired water yoga).
+Sister property to Miraval Arizona and Miraval Austin, Miraval Berkshires opened the summer of 2020 in rural Massachusetts to much anticipation.
+With access to the surrounding area’s spectacular New England scenery, Miraval Berkshires is the iconic wellness brand’s first East Coast property, and it offers all of the things that make Miraval such a leader in the health spa sphere: a serene setting; a “life in balance” philosophy that incorporates eating well, exercising, spending time outdoors and simply having fun; an enormous range of fitness classes and adventure excursions; and a warm and friendly staff.
+Visitors can expect to see modern, minimalist design schemes that feel fresh, chic and Scandinavian-inspired—thanks to the New York-based firm Clodagh—as well as a fantastic equestrian program, a golf course, an organic farm and the brand’s largest Life in Balance Spa (where you should not miss the Thai-inspired water yoga).
 Read more.

 Indagare Adored: Canyon Ranch Lenox, the Berkshires, Massachusetts

 First built around a grand, turn-of-the-century mansion that was a “summer cottage” for a late 19th-/early 20th-century robber baron, the (partially) newly renovated Canyon Ranch in the Berkshires has become an antidote for the busy and stressed in the Northeast, a place to heal, motivate, refresh and refocus.
 Popular with groups of women and wellness-focused couples who come for a three- or four-day retreat, Canyon Ranch Lenox is a highly goal-oriented spa that focuses as much on fitness and lifestyle as it does on spa treatments, spiritual and holistic healing, Eastern medicine, and medical lab work.
 It is a year-round destination with plenty to do within the expansive fitness facilities—plus the option to take nature walks and hikes on property and nearby.

 Indagare Adored: The Point, the Adirondacks, New York